cverluise/patentcity/docs/DE_ANNOTATION_GUIDELINES.md

 ##### General case

-In some rare occasion, the origin of the firm is precised.
+On some rare occasions, the origin of the firm is precised.
 This seems to only be the case for US firms.
 The `CIT` is either printed in full letter (example 1) or with abbreviations (example 2).

 !!! example "Examples"